SAFETY FEATURES

 NAME

-needed to differentiate between “local” and “system”
+between “local” and “system” airports to contrast

-media, institutional, business and government circles.
+institutional, business and government circles.

 LOCATION-HOW MANY

-planned and developed as a part of a nationwide "system" to supplement and off-load users of the existing airports
+would be strategically located, planned and developed as a part of a nationwide "system" to supplement and

-system the way Interstate Highways supplement and off-load roads and highways.
+off-load users of the existing airports system the way Interstate Highways supplement and off-load roads and highways.

-Four to six Wayports should be brought on line within the next 10-15 years serving
+to six Wayports should be brought on line within the next 10-15 years serving the mega-regions on the East Coast, West

-the mega-regions on the East Coast, West Coast and Mid-America.
-Peotone and Denver could serve as mid-continent
+Coast and Mid-America.
+Peotone and Denver could serve as mid-continent Wayports.

 Wayports supplement